tejas90/mypp/README.md

-#this is my first App
+#My APP
 this is my first app on git